Gnyblast/semaphore/README.md

 # This Repository is archived since upstream main repo now contains the same features and more.
-Please use the `migrate-back-to-upstream.sql` up migrate you repo and use original semaphoreui repository.
+Please use the `migrate-back-to-upstream.sql` up migrate you database and use original semaphoreui repository.

 # Semaphore UI